 Kids will love creating their own turkey in this fun roll a turkey game!
 All you need to do is print out the pieces, make a few cuts, and you’re ready to play!
-Laminate for fun for Thanksgiving for years!
+Laminate this roll a turkey dice game for simple fun for Thanksgiving for years!

 Ever since my son was little and we did this roll a dinosaur game for his birthday party, he’s loved roll a XYZ games.

 Like all of our other dice games, this game is super easy to setup and super easy to play.
 Plus, kids will love it because who doesn’t love a good dice game?
 If they love this one, they’ll probably also love this roll a Thanksgiving feast game!

 This free printable roll a turkey game is like combining one of these cute turkey crafts with a game all in one fun activity!
 And it’s perfect for last minute Thanksgiving fun because all you have to do is print out the turkey’s body and turkey parts and some dice!

 What you’ll need for this game depends on how you’re going to use it.
 If you’re going to print out a copy for everyone in a classroom to play for instance, it’s going to be slightly different than if you’re just playing it with your own kids at home.

 Here’s what you’ll need:

 - Roll a Turkey game sheet (get the printable file at the bottom of this post) – you need one copy per person